embeddedkafka/embedded-kafka-schema-registry/README.md

 * In-memory Zookeeper, Kafka, and Schema Registry will be instantiated respectively on port 6000, 6001, and 6002 and automatically shutdown at the end of the test.

-## Utility methods
+## ~~Utility methods~~

-`net.manub.embeddedkafka.schemaregistry.avro.AvroSerdes` provides utility methods for building Avro Serdes.
+~~.`net.manub.embeddedkafka.schemaregistry.avro.AvroSerdes` provides utility methods for building Avro Serdes.~~

+Now that Schema Registry supports more than one serialization format, Avro-related classes will be removed in the near future.

 ## Using streams